 - Mr. Stuart read the list of six potential reappointments: Mr. Bailey, Mr. Booker, Mr. Sbihi, Mr. Henderson, Mr. Wilder, and Ms. Marshall. - Mr. Sbihi read a statement explaining the need to address perceived knowledge gaps in electronic security technicians' compulsory minimum training standards.
 He asked for stronger training requirements for that population, specifically related to fire doors and other topics subsumed within the required training for locksmiths.
-He made a motion to mandate the locksmith training course for electronic security technicians.
+He made a motion to mandate the locksmith training course for electronic security technicians that install access control systems are required to complete the locksmith entry-level training course.
+This distinction is important, as not all electronic security technicians perform access control installations, and the motion was narrowly focused on those who do.
 Mr. Sbihi then cited a law requiring advertisements to display DCJS ID numbers, but he said it doesn't apply to vehicles.
 He made a second motion to require that vehicles display DCJS ID numbers. - Chairman Mastronardi responded by clarifying that the PSSAB only makes recommendations to the CJSB.
 She said both topics required further discussion, so she made a motion to table Mr. Sbihi's motions.
 Mr. Gambale seconded her motion.